code4it-dev/c4it-hugo/content/architecture-note/017-d2-diagrams/index.md

 d2.exe --watch .\my-diagram.d2
 ```

 Now you can open your browser, head to the localhost page displayed on the shell, and see how D2 renders the local file.
-Thanks to the `--watch- flag, you can update the file locally and see the result appear on the browser without the need to restart the application.
+Thanks to the `--watch` flag, you can update the file locally and see the result appear on the browser without the need to restart the application.

 When the diagram is ready, you can export it as a PNG or SVG by running